 A key goal of The Lizzie Project is to keep students in school so that the multi-generational cycle of poverty will be broken.
 Larry & Angie Overholt, WGM career missionaries in Honduras, have knowledge of local families who need financial assistance with their children’s education.
 The Overholts and other missionaries connect needy students with The Lizzie Project.
 Scholarship funds provide backpacks, uniforms, books and supplies to students of all ages.
-Amounts for scholarships vary from $100 – $1,000 annually.
-Students who receive scholarships are either in Honduran public schools or Christian vocational schools managed by WGM.
+Amounts for scholarships vary from $150 – $1,000 annually.
+Students who receive scholarships are either in Honduran public schools or the Christian nursing school managed by WGM.

 Team members agree that one of the best parts of a trip to Honduras is giving and receiving hugs when the backpacks are handed out!
 Due to the expense of the backpacks, these are usually purchased in the States and brought to Honduras.